Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 4.7 / 5 ★★★★★

-OppLoans is a bad credit online installment lender offering personal loans with no credit check.
-While APRs on its loans range from 59% to 160%, it's still cheaper than what payday and installment lenders typically charge.
+OppLoans is a bad credit online installment lender offering personal loans.
+It only runs a soft credit check to apply, which won't affect your FICO credit score.
+While APRs on its loans range from 160% to 179%, it's still cheaper than what payday and installment lenders typically charge.
 And it's known to be quick: same-day funding may happen if your loan is approved before noon CT.

 OppLoans offers loans of $500 to $4,000 with repayment terms between 9 to 18 months in most states.
 It also reports your payments to the three major credit bureaus, which could help increase your credit score.
 While pricey compared to some lenders, its no credit check policy could help you qualify if your credit score is poor to very poor.